-Looking again at the variables above, consider creating webinars in which you present a topic that has proven popular in your online classes and invite related questions, broader questions about research or the library, or both.
-For example, let's say you've noticed that students have lots of questions when it comes to creating APA Style citations.
-Set up a time for students to join a group online call-using Zoom or whatever the school subscribes to-and give them a short demo of how to create three citation types: a book with one author, a website, and a journal article.
-Show them where they can find more information online, such as from Credo's tutorial on APA Citation Style.
-Then leave time at the end for questions about citations they're trying to create, and/or about library resources and services that they need information about.
+Consider creating webinars in which you present a topic that has proven popular in your online classes and invite related questions, broader questions about research or the library, or both.
+For example, let's say you've noticed that students have lots of questions when it comes to creating APA-style citations.
+Set up a time for students to join a virtual meeting and give them a short demo of how to create three citation types: a book with one author, a website, and a journal article.
+Show them where they can find more information online, such as from Infobase's tutorial on APA Citation Style.
+Then leave time at the end for questions about citations they're trying to create and/or about library resources and services.